 Maintenance inhalers relax the muscles of your airways causing them to open up.
 Most maintenance inhalers take a little longer than relievers to start working but their effects last much longer.
 This means they only need to be used once or twice a day.

 These inhalers are a combination of a steroid plus a long-acting bronchodilator in a single inhaler.
 They help to reduce the number of flare-ups by lessening the inflammation that causes swelling and mucus production in the airways.
 These inhalers are usually prescribed for people with moderate to severe COPD who have had two or more flare-ups over the previous year or for people that have both asthma and COPD.

 After using inhalers with steroids, is important to rinse your mouth to avoid getting thrush.

 If your COPD symptoms become severe or you experience a sudden worsening in your symptoms, see your doctor.

-Anti-inflammatory (or steroid) tablets such as prednisone may be prescribed as a short course for one or two weeks if you have a bad flare-up.
+Steroid tablets: such as prednisone may be prescribed as a short course for 5 to 7 days if you have a bad flare-up.
 They work best if taken as soon as the flare-up starts, so your doctor may give you some tablets to keep at home in case you have a flare-up.

 Knowing what to do when you first get sick and when to start taking steroid tablets can make a big difference to getting better faster and staying out of hospital.
 Ask your doctor or nurse for a COPD Management Plan.